Final Exam for CYS 2212F/G - Thursday April 20 - 7PM

-The Final Exam is worth 30% of your mark, it will be two hours in duration and will take place online.
-It will be closed to notes and the completed exams will be run through Turnitin.
+The Final Exam is worth 35% of your mark, it will be two and a half hours in duration.

-Preparation: You'll have to commit ideas and facts to memory, but the questions will be drawn from a clear domain of possibilities.
-They will all come from the preparatory exercises, key concepts, and resources presented each week - which are themselves based on the readings and will have been reviewed in the recorded lectures and practiced in our mooting.
+Preparation: You'll have to commit ideas and facts to memory, but the questions will be drawn from the preparatory exercises, key concepts, and resources presented each week - which are themselves based on the documents and articles assigned.
+These will have been reviewed in the lectures and practiced in our mooting.

 There will be three types of questions: